larahollik/Konf_B20_Hollik_Feichtinger_Pock/README.md

 - I rewrote the methods *printTastingFlavourMessage* and *printGlassTypeMessage*, which are in the `Cocktail` class, to make my methods more testable.
 Finally, I formatted the code in the `Cocktail` class.

+## Viktoria Feichtinger
+- I mended a typing error in `Cocktail` so that the output would appear without common typing mistakes

+- Due to additional information about *volume* and *alcohol percentage* from `Cocktail` I have changed the *toString* method.

+- To test my written methods in `LongDrink` I have added the class `LongDrinkTest` which contains suitable unit tests.

+- I changed some syntax and formatting in README.md

+- I added the missing documentation to `LongDrink` and `LongDrinkTest` classes and improved the previous documentation.